openhab/openhabian/docs/openhabian.md

 ## Availability and Backup

 openHAB is designed to reliably run 24 hours a day, seven days a week - and so should be your server.
-This is the right time to prepare your system for disasters such as getting hit by the SD card wear-out/corruption problem which is quite common among users of single board computers such as Raspberry Pis. openHABian has a number of features built in to enhance resilience:
+This is the right time to prepare your system for disasters such as getting hit by the SD card wear-out/corruption problem which is quite common among users of single board computers such as Raspberry Pis.
+See [this community thread](https://community.openhab.org/t/corrupt-filesystems-every-2-3-month/13057/20) for more information.

+openHABian has a number of features built in to enhance resilience:

-1. The zram feature moves write intensive parts of openHABian into RAM to mitigate the risk of SD card corruption.
-See [community thread](https://community.openhab.org/t/zram-status/80996) for more up to date information.
+1. The Zram feature moves write intensive parts of openHABian into RAM to mitigate the risk of SD card corruption.
-    WARNING: power failure will result in some data to get lost (albeit the system should continue to run).
+    WARNING: power failure will result in some data to get lost (albeit the system should continue to run) so we recommend to also get an UPS.
-    Get an UPS.
     Zram is enabled by default for swap, logs and persistence data.
     You can toggle use in \[menu option 38\].
-2. You can have openHABian mirror your SD card.
-See [auto backup](#auto-backup) documentation.
+2. Mirror your SD card: see [auto backup](#auto-backup) documentation.
 You can activate mirroring using \[menu option 53\].
-3. Move the root filesystem to USB-attached devices.
+3.  openHABian provides an option to move the root filesystem to USB-attached devices.
+    It does not work out of the box and is a completely untested option though.
+    Doing so is NOT recommended to anyone except those to know Linux well enough to manually apply all the required modifications.
+    See \[menu option 37\].
     WARNING 1: USB sticks are as susceptible to flash wear-out as SD cards are, making zram the better choice for a standard Pi to run off its internal SD card.
-    WARNING 2: It will NOT work out of the box to also _boot_ from the USB device.
+    WARNING 2: various hardware it will NOT work out of the box to also _boot_ from the USB device.
-    As a Linux or openHAB beginner, you should NOT try this.
-    Using this is NOT recommended to anyone except those to **know** Linux well enough **to manually apply** all the required modifications.
-    See \[menu option 37\].
 4. Use the openHAB integrated [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to interactively backup/restore your openHAB **config** \[menu option 50/51\].
 5. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, documentation [here](openhabian-amanda.md).
     See \[menu option 52\].